 • Is proficiency in mathematics celebrated?

-• Do pupils appreciate the ways in which mathematics underpins advances in technology and science?
+• Do learners appreciate the ways in which mathematics underpins advances in technology and science?

-• Is quiet, focused scholarship in mathematics promoted?
+• Is quiet, focussed scholarship in mathematics promoted?

-• Do pupils know that creativity, motivation and love of mathematics follow success born of hard work?
+• Do learners know that creativity, motivation and love of mathematics follow success born of hard work?

 • What enrichment activities are offered?